School of Theatre

 TPA 5338L.
 Couture Sewing Methods (3).
 Prerequisite: Instructor permission.
 This course allows students to develop sewing skills consistent with professional practice in the execution of advanced costume construction techniques, specifically, couture sewing methods.

 TPA 5339.
-Advanced Costume Patterning II (3).
-Prerequisites: TPA 5287 or instructor permission.
-This course continues advanced practice in costume patterning for theatre with an emphasis on draping and flat patterning garments for women.
-Projects include principles of advanced techniques in patterning sleeves, collars, tailoring, stretch, and bias, among others.
+Advanced Costume Draping II (2).
+Prerequisites: TPA 5243 or instructor permission.
+This course is a continuation of advanced practice in costume patterning for Theatre with an emphasis on draping garments for women.
+Projects include principles of advanced techniques in patterning sleeves, collars, tailoring, stretch and bias among others.

 TPA 5347.
 Software for Technical Theatre (3).
 This course covers the use of Microsoft Excel and AutoCad as a communication tool in theatre.
 No prior computer drafting is required.
 Experience in hand drafting is highly recommended.
 Throughout the class, a combination of paper and practical assignments is used.